-1. Adding a Password to Your Terminal
+1. Adding a password to your payment terminal

 When you set a custom password, potential fraudsters would need to know your unique, individual password to perform these functions, rather than the generic, well-known default passwords.
 In short — default passwords afford little protection or peace of mind.

-2. Keep an Eye on Your Terminal
+2. Keep an Eye on Your POS equipment

 3. Always Ask for a Chip Card